 What Is The Favourite Food Of Lord Shiva

-By Yazmin Grimes 7 months ago Food
+By Yazmin Grimes 1 year ago Food

 In the kaleidoscope of Hindu deities, Lord Shiva stands out as an enigmatic and captivating figure.
 Revered as the god of destruction, transformation, and meditation, Shiva's aura is shrouded in mystery.
 Among the many facets of his intriguing persona, one question frequently arises - what is Lord Shiva's favourite food?